Best Game Controllers for Apple TV and Apple Arcade iMore 2020

 - Can't check battery life on Apple TV

 Best for PS4 users

-The DualShock 4 is the standard controller that comes in the PlayStation 4 box and therefore, comes with the design we've come to expect.
+The DualShock 4 is the standard controller that comes in the PlayStation 4 box and therefore if you like it, it's a great choice!.

 Best for Xbox One users: Xbox One Wireless Controller